Fenex330/Survivio/README.md

         cmake .. && cmake --build .
 ```

-The folder "Survivio/build/bin" will contain all the binary files.
+The folder "Survivio/build/bin" will contain all the binary files. <br><br>

-Note that on windows, you must manualy move the dll files from "lib" folder to the binary root folder (bin) next to the executable <br><br>